 Just fill the spot with another piece of silver leaf and you will not be able to tell where the patch is.
 (If it won’t stick, add a little more adhesive).

 Then you are ready to let your metallic Halloween decor shine!

-Have comments or questions on how to make metallic glam Halloween decor?
+Have comments or questions on how to make a DIY silver leaf skull?
 Tell us in the section below.